github/docs/content/code-security/code-scanning/managing-your-code-scanning-configuration/about-the-tool-status-page.md

 ![Screenshot showing detailed information about CodeQL in the tool status page.](/assets/images/help/repository/code-scanning-tool-status-page-detailed.png)

 This view will also show error messages.
-For more information, see "[Debugging using the tool status page](#debugging-using-the-tool-status-page)."
+For more information, see "[Debugging using the tool status page](#debugging-using-the-tool-status-page)".

 ### How {% data variables.product.prodname_codeql %} defines scanned files